garboy/garboy.github.io/_posts/2019-12-10-github-flow-in-depth.md

 ### Rule #4

 Require status checks passed before merging.
+Each commit will trigger a CI and feedback with a status check.

+### Continuous Integration, Continuous Delivery and Continious Deploy

 ## Refer